twanlass/twanlass.github.io/timeline.md

 ## 2016–
 **Buffer**<br>
 I joined Buffer and spent the first few years building [Reply](http://web.archive.org/web/20190108235610/https://buffer.com/reply/), an inbox for social media.
-A learned a ton about dogfooding your own products, founder-led sales, and again, managing and working with a remote team.
+A learned a ton about dogfooding your own product, founder-led sales, iterative product development, and again, building and working with a remote team.

-I would then go on to build, grown, and lead our Design team at Buffer.
-I helped us to unite all of our products through a shared design language and design system.
+I then went on to build, grow, and lead our Design team at Buffer where I've helped us to unite all of our products through a shared design language and design system.

 The rest is still in-progress.
 Check back later 😄